BhoomiGohil/Scrimba-JS-FirebaseStoreAndRetrieve/README.md

-# Shopping List App that store and grab Data from Firebase
+# Shopping List App that store and retrieve Data from Firebase Database

 This project is part of the Scrimba course that teaches you how to build a mobile app using JavaScript, HTML, and CSS.
 The app allows users to add items to a shopping list, which is stored in a Firebase database.